SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

-For categorical variables with many parents, it becomes infeasible to manually fill in the CPT in a clinically meaningful way, because of the large number of possible combinations of parent values.
-This is the case for the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{nasal} in our Bayesian network.
-To circumvent this problem, one can use a \textbf{Noisy-OR distribution} \citep{koller2009probabilistic}.
-The Noisy-OR model is commonly used to define the distribution of a variable $Y$ which depends on a set of causes $\{X_1, \dots, X_k\}$.
-It rests on the assumption that the combined influence of the possible causes $\{X_1, \dots, X_k\}$ on $Y$ is a simple combination of the influence of each $X_i$ on $Y$ in isolation.
-This is a reasonable assumption to make in the case of symptoms with multiple possible causes (parents in the Bayesian network): a symptom arises in a patient if any of its possible causes succeeds in activating the symptom through its own independent mechanism.
-As shown in Equation~(\ref{eq:noisy_OR}), the parameterization of the noisy-OR distribution rests on choosing the parameters $p_i$, which is the probability that a possible cause $X_i$ activates symptom $Y$.
-As a special case, $p_0$, also known as the leak probability, is the probability that symptom $Y$ is activated as the result of another unmodeled cause (ouside of all $X_i$'s).
-Note that $x_i$ in the equation is $1$ when the cause $X_i$ is present in the patient, and $0$ if not.
-Equations (\ref{eq:noisy_OR_dysp}) through (\ref{eq:noisy_OR_nasal}) define such a Noisy-OR distribution for the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{nasal}.
-Note that the symptom \textit{fever} is fully defined through a CPT, since the expert was able to provide intuition on all possible combinations of its two parent values, eliminating the need for a Noisy-OR distribution.
+\rebut{\textbf{2.
+Noisy-OR distribution} \quad For categorical variables with many parents, it becomes infeasible to manually fill in the CPT in a clinically meaningful way, because of the large number of possible combinations of parent values.
+This is the case for the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{nasal} in our BN.
+To circumvent this problem, we define a Noisy-OR distribution, which assumes an independent causal mechanism behind the activation of a symptom through any of its parents \citep{koller2009probabilistic}.
+This is a reasonable assumption to make in the case of symptoms with multiple possible causes (parents in the BN): a symptom arises in a patient if any of its possible causes succeeds in activating the symptom through its own independent mechanism \citep{noisy_or, koller2009probabilistic}.
+As shown in Equation \eqref{eq:noisy_OR}, the parameterization of the Noisy-OR distribution rests on choosing each parameter $p_i$, which is the probability that a possible cause $X_i$ activates symptom $Y$.
+As a special case, $p_0$, also known as the leak probability, is the probability that symptom $Y$ is activated as the result of another unmodeled cause (outside of all $X_i$'s).
+Note that $x_i$ is $1$ when the cause $X_i$ is present in the patient (``yes'' in our BN), and $0$ if not. }